hantsy/spring6-sandbox/docs/boot-http-service.md

 }
 ```

-Make sure the *server* application is running, and start the *client* application.
+#### Handling Errors: Post Not Found Exception

-To handle the *Post Not Found* exception in the *client* application, add a new code snippet in the listener method.
+To gracefully handle scenarios where a requested post does not exist, add this snippet to the listener method:

 ```java
 log.debug("get post by id that not existed.");
 client.getById(UUID.randomUUID())